-Their eyes are small, but their eyesight is good.
-Manatees have a special membrane that can be drawn across the eyeball for protection.
+Manatees' eyes are small, but their eyesight is good.
+They have a special membrane that can be drawn across the eyeball for protection.
 Their hearing is good too, despite not having outer ear structures, because manatees have large inner ear bones.

 Manatees have only six neck vertebrae.
 Most other mammals, including giraffes, have seven.
 As a result, manatees cannot turn their heads sideways, and must turn their whole body around to look behind them.